tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - World War I
 - Vietnam War
 - Iraq War

-### Q: The "fairy" type made itôrsquo;s debut in which generation of the Pokemon core series games?
-- **Correct Answer:** 6th
-- 2nd
-- 7th
-- 4th

-### Q: The "fairy" type made itôrsquo;s debut in which generation of the Pokemon core series games?
-- **Correct Answer:** 6th
-- 2nd
-- 7th
-- 4th

 ### Q: The "Gympie Stinger" is the deadliest plant in the world.